Gecko05/cpp_for_c/Notes.md

 A cast to void can informt the compiler that the expression's computed value is to be discarded.
 Overlaying bitfields and unions can be useful.
 Favor direct list initialization whenever possible.
 List initialization will make the compiler complain when you try to initialize a data member with a value that cannot be held.
+*Deep Copy* means copying the memory content from one address to another. *Shallow Copy* means copying addresses.
+Check with *assert* after *new*.

 ## Classes and Structs